Q Cultural Exchange

 - Has the financial ability to compensate the participant(s), as shown by a copy of the employer's most recent annual report, business income tax return or other form of certified accountant's report.

 Applying for a Visa at a U.S. Embassy or Consulate

 Once the visa petition is approved, you can apply for a visa (if required) at a U.S. embassy or consulate.
 For more information on visa application processing and issuance fees, see the “Department of State, travel.state.gov” page.

 After you complete your Q cultural exchange program, you are afforded 30 days to depart the United States.
 You are required to spend 1 year outside the United States before you can apply for participation in an Q cultural exchange program again.

 Family of Q Visa Holders

 The Q nonimmigrant classification does not have a provision for any spouse or children to accompany or follow to join a Q-1 nonimmigrant.
-Therefore, any spouse or children must qualify for a nonimmigrant classification for which they may be eligible.
+Therefore, any spouse or children wishing to enter the United States must qualify independently for a nonimmigrant classification.